rakutentech/android-buildconfig/README.md

 # Shared Build Configuration for Android libraries
 This repository contains common configuration to be used across our Android libraries.
-The advantage of sharing these configurations in mainly consistency of configuration among multiple libraries and reduction of boilerplate.
+The advantage of sharing these configurations is mainly consistency of configuration among multiple libraries and reduction of boilerplate.

 ## Kickstart
 First add the submodule to your project: